GoogleCloudPlatform/cpp-samples/getting-started/update/README.md

 The steps in this guide are self-contained.
 It is not necessary to go through the [Getting Started with C++] guide to go through these steps.
 It may be easier to understand the motivation and the main components if you do so.
+Note that some commands below may create resources (such as the [Cloud Spanner] instance and database) that are already created in the previous guide.

 ## Motivation

 In the [Getting Started with C++] guide we showed how to build an index for GCS buckets.
-We built this index using a work queue to scan the existing GCS objects.
+We built this index using a work queue to scan the contents of these buckets.
 But what if the contents of the bucket change dynamically?
 What if other applications insert new objects?
 Or delete them?
 Or update the metadata for an existing objects?
 We would like to extend the example to update the index as such changes take place.